-Jasmine Terwilliger is the office manager for the Behavioral Wellness Clinic.
+Jasmine M. Fairfax is the office manager for the Behavioral Wellness Clinic.
 She ensures that operations are running smoothly and oversees the work of the other office staff.
 This includes phone intakes, payment processing, and scheduling.

-Jasmine is currently a senior at the University of Louisville, majoring in Nutrition Science and minoring in Chemistry and Math.
-She is in the University Honors Program and plans on pursuing graduate studies in Nutrition and Culinary Arts.
+Jasmine graduated with honors from the University of Louisville, majoring in Nutrition Science and minoring in Chemistry and Math.
+She plans on pursuing graduate studies in Nutrition and Culinary Arts.
 When not working or studying, she enjoys baking, singing, and spending time with her family.

 Terwilliger, J. M., Bach, N., Bryan, C., & Williams, M. T. (2013).
 Multicultural versus Colorblind Ideology: Implications for Mental Health and Counseling.
 In Psychology of Counseling, A., Di Fabio, ed., Nova Science Publishers.
 ISBN-13: 978-1-62618-410-7.

 Davis, D., Steever, A., Terwilliger, J. M., & Williams, M. T. (2012).
 The Relationship between the Culture-Bound Syndrome Koro and Obsessive-Compulsive Disorder.
 In Psychology of Culture, G. R. Hayes & M. H. Bryant, eds., Nova Science Publishers.
 ISBN-13: 978-1-62257-274-8.